RDX463/Pass-1-and-Pass-2-assembler/README.md

 7.Run the program(Their are total 3 classes : Pass1,InstTable,TableRow)

-For Pass two Same procedure only add empty text file of:IC.txt,LITTAB.txt,SYMTAB.txt,Pass 2
+For Pass two Same procedure only add empty text file of:IC.txt,LITTAB.txt,SYMTAB.txt,Pass 2 The Output of Pass 2 will be saved in the Pass_2.txt

 For Shortcut Download the files and Paste in the Directory of Eclipse/Eclipse-workspace